 The axial deflection of the disk is measured as the axial deviation of the recording layer.
-Thus it comprises the tolerances on the thickness of the substrate, on its index of refraction and the deviation of the entrance surface from plane P. The nominal position of the recording layer with respect to reference plane P is determined by the nominal thickness of the substrate.
+Thus it comprises the tolerances on the thickness of the substrate, on its index of refraction and the deviation of the entrance surface from the Disk Reference Plane P. The nominal position of the recording layer with respect to the Disk Reference Plane P is determined by the nominal thickness of the substrate.

-The deflection of any point of the recording layer in the Information Zone from its nominal position, in a direction normal to plane P, shall not exceed \pm 0,15 mm for rotational frequencies of the disk as specified in 9.5.
+The deviation of any point of the recording layer in the Information Zone from its nominal position, in a direction normal to the Disk Reference Plane P, shall not exceed \pm 0,15 mm for rotational frequencies of the disk as specified in 9.5.
+The deviation shall be measured by the optical system as specified in 9.1.